Squantor/libMcu/examples/LPC812MAX/README.md

 # LibMcuLL example program for LPC812 MAX
-This project contains a example program for the LPC812 MAX board and is intended as an example how to use LibMcuLL for the LPC812 microcontroller.
+This project contains a example program for the LPC812 test board and is intended as an example how to use LibMcuLL for the LPC812 microcontroller.
 ## Checking out
 use ```git clone --recurse-submodules https://github.com/Squantor/$(PROJECT).git``` to clone the repository and its submodules.
 ## Compiling